 Some people choose to do their own spray tan at home, while others decide to go to a salon, and have it done professionally.
-For the most part, both processes are pretty similar, and use the same sort of machines and equipment.
+For the most part, both processes are pretty similar and use the same sort of machines and equipment.
 Most of the time, a professional spray tan should last around 7-10 days.

-As you’d expect, professional spray tans generally last longer, as those who apply it have been doing it for a long time – it’s their job – whereas applying spray tan to yourself isn’t quite as professional.
+As you’d expect, professional spray tans generally last longer, as those who apply it has been doing it for a long time – it’s their job – whereas applying spray tan to yourself isn’t quite as professional.
 However, that’s not to say this is always the case, as some at-home spray tan can last longer.